Fintech Series — 2026 Edition

 Regulatory Moats

-Licenses and compliance frameworks aren't obstacles — they're the deepest competitive moats in fintech.
-Build them early and they compound over time.
+When required, licenses and compliance frameworks can be among the deepest competitive moats in fintech.
+Built thoughtfully and early, they tend to compound over time.

-Every financial transaction must maintain ACID consistency and complete audit trails.
+Every financial transaction needs accurate books, strong consistency where it matters, and complete audit trails — even when reversals or adjustments occur.
 Your ledger architecture is the foundation everything else is built on.

 BaaS Partnerships

-The right Banking as a Service partner can accelerate your launch by years.
-Evaluate sponsors for regulatory alignment, not just API quality.
+The right Banking as a Service partner can meaningfully compress your launch timeline.
+Evaluate sponsors for regulatory alignment, not just API quality — and expect increasing scrutiny of BaaS relationships, with more intensive oversight, reporting, and controls than a typical SaaS vendor arrangement.

 Identity Orchestration